-The list of market segments is to be reviewed at least every five years and the regulatory body referred to in Article 55 shall control that list in accordance with Article 56.
-This allows for the UK's periodic review process 9 to enable this obligation to be met by the existing regulatory regime.
+The list of market segments is to be reviewed at least every five years and the regulatory body referred to in the Access, Management and Licensing Regulations shall control that list...
 ORR summarises decisions made as part of the 2018 periodic review process on charges and incentives in a supplementary document to the Final Determination.
-We engaged closely with the industry throughout PR18, and published all of our consultation and conclusion documents on our website.
+We engaged closely with the industry throughout PR18, and published 59 all of our consultation and conclusion documents on our website.
 These documents provide more detail in relation to how the different charges discussed below were developed for CP6, this period covers 1 April 2019 to 31 March 2024.